gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Automatic Initialization of Peripherals and Timers

 The peripherals and timers array variables are initialized with the addresses of the peripheral and timer objects that are declared above.
-Note the **&**, we adding the address of the peripheral and timer variables.

 ```c
 Peripheral* peripherals[] = { &builtinLed };
 Timer* timers[] = { &measureSensorTimer };
 ```

-Peripherals and timers that are added to their respective arrays are referred to as **sets**.
+Peripherals and timers are added to their respective arrays are referred to as **sets**.
 Any peripheral or timer referenced in a set will be automatically opened, initialized, and closed.

 These sets are referenced when calling **OpenPeripheralSet**, and **StartTimerSet** from the **InitPeripheralsAndHandlers** function.
 The sets are also references with closing the peripheral and timer sets in the **ClosePeripheralsAndHandlers** function.